abacusorg/abacus-public/README.md

 >
 > - Documentation is limited and evolving
 > - Developer support for issues is minimal at this time
-> - Pull requests may be deferred while we focus on core architecture
+> - Pull requests may be deferred while we focus on core infrastructure
 >
 > We're currently prioritizing fundamental improvements before establishing official workflows.
 We appreciate your interest and patience as Abacus matures toward a more supported state!